Turnstyles/Process/README.md

   2. List the essential problems
   3. Design a minimal solution

-Create or link to a basic tutorial on using git for artists and game designers.
+Create or link to a basic tutorial on using git for artists and game designers with the c4 process.